fvalka/atc-reinforcement-learning/README.md

 ## Project Proposition
 The goal is to train a neural network to perform basic Air Traffic Control Tasks through reinforcement learning.

-This approach could improve throughput of a sector, noise abatement and increased efficiency through continuous climb and descend profiles, which for example could save 1-2% of fuel.[2][2]
+This approach could improve throughput of a sector, noise abatement and increase efficiency through continuous climb and descend profiles, which for example could save 1-2% of fuel.[2][2]

 ## Approach ATC Task